top of page

 Other Considerations

-A possible concern with the above tax proposal is that it provides a broad-based effect on all goods and services regardless if certain sectors are experiencing a higher rate of inflation than others.
-Perhaps, a more surgical approach that targets specific sectors may be more appropriate than a general policy that affects the entire nation.
+A possible concern with an inflationary tax policy is that it provides a broad-based effect on all goods and services regardless if certain sectors are experiencing a higher rate of inflation than others.
+At times, a surgical approach may be more appropriate that can target specific sectors rather than a general policy that affects the entire nation.

 Discussed in my other post (c.f.
-Medical Insurance), it mentions that to bring down excessive costs in the medical industry, the Department of Health will need to establish a universal charge list that encompasses all medical expenses in the country.
-A charge list is commonly used by hospitals and medical centers in order to regulate their medical expenses regarding how much they should charge their patients.
+Medical Insurance), it mentions that to reduce medical costs, the Department of Health will need to establish a universal charge list that dictates the cost of all medical services in the country.
+A charge list is commonly used by hospitals and medical centers today to regulate their expenses regarding how much they should charge their patients for their services.

-In similar manner, the Department of Commerce should be granted new powers to regulate the price controls on specific economic sectors that experience greater inflation compared to others.
-For example, if gas prices rise excessively due to a weather-related event (e.g., hurricane), the Dept. of Commerce may set the maximum on a gallon of gasoline in every state to prevent runaway inflation and price gouging.
+In similar manner, the Department of Commerce should be granted the authority to regulate price controls on specific sectors that experience greater inflation compared to others.
+For example, if gas prices rise excessively due to a weather-related event (e.g., hurricane), the Dept. of Commerce may set the maximum cost on a gallon of gasoline in order to prevent runaway inflation and price gouging.

-In another example, if food prices rise excessively due to something unusual (e.g., Covid-19's supply chain issues), the Commerce Dept. would step in and bring such costs under control rather than allow them to get out of hand.
-Exceptions may be allowed if an increase in price is justified by businesses that file a request as long as the adjustment is limited in nature (with financial proof being required).
+If food prices rise excessively due to something unexpected (e.g., Covid-19), the Commerce Dept. may step in and bring such costs under control by placing price limits on food items rather than allowing them to get out of hand.
+Exceptions may be permitted if the price increase is justified with financial proof being required.

-For the housing market, prices primarily rose due to billion-dollar corporations that purchased homes at higher than original asking prices.
-This caused the housing market to be artificially inflated that prevented the average family from being able to purchase a home.
-To prevent this, a new restriction should be imposed to prevent such entities from purchasing a home until after the home has been on the market for at least two years.
-That will allow the average family to purchase a home at reasonable prices, while also permitting the seller to make more money if they're willing to wait longer.
+For the housing market, values have risen due to corporations purchasing homes at higher than original asking prices (to be used as rentals).
+This caused the housing market to be artificially inflated over the years that prevented the average family from being able to purchase a new home.
+To correct this, a restriction should be imposed to prevent such entities from purchasing a home until it has been on the market for at least two years.
+This will allow the average family to purchase a home at reasonable prices since they wouldn't have to compete with multibillion dollar corporations, while also permitting the seller to make more money if they're willing to wait longer.
+The same rule should apply to individuals who purchase additional homes that are meant to be rental properties.

-Another measure to lower the housing market is to establish a mandate that the selling price of a home cannot exceed the previous three-year average of the home’s value.
-This method is commonly used for determining property taxes so it could also be used to set the maximum price for selling a home as well.
-After a two-year limit, any price is possible by the seller.
+Another measure that can be used to constrain the housing market is to establish a policy that limits the selling price of a home to not exceed the previous three-year average of the home’s value.
+This method is commonly used for determining property taxes so it could also be used to restrict the price of selling a home as well.
+After the two-year limit, any price is possible by the seller.

-These are just a few examples where price controls imposed by the Dept. of Commerce may be used to prevent runaway inflation in specific sectors rather than using a broad-based inflationary tax policy for the nation.
+These are just a few examples where price controls imposed by the Dept. of Commerce may be used to prevent runaway inflation in specified sectors rather than using a broad-based inflationary tax policy for all goods and services.

 bottom of page